MariuszKaminski/Milestone_Project_4v2/README.md

         1. As a Guest, I want to easily easily navigate the web app.
         2. As a Guest, I want to be able to browse and search the menu.
-        3. As a Guest, I want to be able to register to be able to make orders.
+        3. As a Guest, I want to be able to register with the website to speed up the purchase process.

     -   #### Returning Visitor Goals

         1. As a Registered User, I want to be able to log into my profile.
-        2. As a Registered User, I want to be able to store some of my details on the site for faster checkout.
+        2. As a Registered User, I want to be able to store some of my details on the site for faster checkout <br>
+        and be able to see a history of my previous orders.
+        3. As a Registered User, I want to receive a confirmation of my order with order details for reference.

     -   #### Frequent User Goals

-        1. As a Staff Member, I want to the app to safely store and retrieve data.
+        1. As a Staff Member, I want to be able to manage products, orders and users.
-        2. As a Staff Member, I want to the app to be fast and efficient.
+        2. As a Staff Member, I want to the website to safely create and store orders in a database.
+        3. As a Site Owner, I want only authorized staff members to have access to Django admin area <br>
+        and be able to grant or withdraw authorization.

 -   ### Design